sravi999/mlOps-challanges/4 Lambda/Readme.md

 # Implementation

-- Write a function to download the `.csv` file from s3 bucket and read the content of the file using AWS SDK
+- Write a function to download the .csv file from an S3 bucket and read the contents of the file using the AWS SDK

-* You can find the sample csv file [lambda-s3-process.csv](lambda-s3-process.csv)
+* You can find the sample CSV file [lambda-s3-process.csv](lambda-s3-process.csv)

 ```bash
 def lambda_handler(event, context):